helidon-io/helidon/docs/mp/testing/testing.md

     }
 }
 ```
+1. Create the mock instance in the test class
+2. Create a CDI producer method annotated with `@Alternative`
+3. Set priority to 1 (required by `@Alternative`)
+4. Customize the behavior
 <!--@mdc :: -->

-- Create the mock instance in the test class
-- Create a CDI producer method annotated with `@Alternative`
-- Set priority to 1 (required by `@Alternative`)
-- Customize the behavior

-## Virtual Threads

 Virtual Threads pinning can be detected during tests.